dms-vep/SARS-CoV-2_XBB.1.5_spike_DMS_Barnes_mAbs/README.md

-# Deep mutational scanning of SARS-CoV-2 XBB.1.5 spike
+# Deep mutational scanning of SARS-CoV-2 XBB.1.5 spike and mapping of C952+C1596 cocktail and the CoV-biRN-10 antibody escape using a barcoded lentiviral platform
 Study by Bernadeta Dadonaite and Jesse Bloom.

-This repo contains data for antibody escape mapping experiments using full spike XBB.1.5 libraries.
+This repo contains data for C952+C1596 antibody cocktail and CoV-biRN-10 by-specific antibody escape mapping experiments using full spike XBB.1.5 libraries.
+The by-specific antibody is made from the compotents of antibody cocktail.
+These antibodies come from Christopher O. Barnes group.
-For documentation of the analysis, see [https://dms-vep.github.io/SARS-CoV-2_XBB.1.5_spike_DMS_mAbs/](https://dms-vep.github.io/SARS-CoV-2_XBB.1.5_spike_DMS_mAbs/)
+For documentation of the analysis, see [https://dms-vep.github.io/SARS-CoV-2_XBB.1.5_spike_DMS_Barnes_mAbs/](https://dms-vep.github.io/SARS-CoV-2_XBB.1.5_spike_DMS_Barnes_mAbs/)

 ## Organization of this repo